 - Avoid exercise, sudden movements, bending down, lifting, etc. immediately after meals.

-- Eliminate from your diet foods that have irritating effect on the gastric mucosa and the esophageal sphincter interior, such as fat, garlic, tomato, fried foods, onion, salted foods, juices, tea, nuts, cola, soda, mint, citrus fruits.
+- Eliminate foods that have an irritating effect on the gastric mucosa and the esophageal sphincter interior, such as fat, garlic, tomato, fried foods, onion, salted foods, juices, tea, nuts, cola, soda, mint, citrus fruits.

-- Minimize the consumption of sugars and processed foods, pay attention to the balance of gut and intestinal flora.
+- Minimize the consumption of sugars and processed foods.
+Also, pay attention to the balance of gut and intestinal flora.

 - Eat more fruits and vegetables, as well as skimmed milk and yogurt.